Developer Guide

 The following is an example usage scenario.

-component then passes the string to the LogicManager
+The UI component then passes the string to the LogicManager class in Logic component.

 The following sequence diagram shows how the light command works: